CapnOdin/GridGUI/docs/Classes/Column.md

     ####confligtingExpanders
     !!! info ""

-        **desc**: A collection of cells that have horisontal expansion conflicts.
+        **desc**: A collection of cells that have horizontal expansion conflicts.

         **type**: Associative Array